Step 2. Generate topology file of protein

 of proteins in CG-MD simulations.

-To perform the python script, we must prepare CG PDB file including only the protein of the CG initial configuration.
-For example, we can use linux commands to extract the protein data from the CG initial configuration (system.cg.pdb):
+To perform the python script, we must prepare CG PDB file including only

 $ grep -v DOPC system.cg.pdb | grep -v TIP3 | grep -v CLA > protein.cg.pdb

-A example file of the CG protein PDB file (protein.cg.pdb) is given
+An example file of the CG protein PDB file (protein.cg.pdb) is given

-the topology file of the CG protein.
-The command will be:
+ENM command to generate the topology file of the CG protein.
+The command line

-$ cg_spica ENM protein.cg.pdb protein.cg.top
+$ cg_spica ENM -aapdb protein.aa.pdb protein.cg.pdb protein.cg.top

-atom 1 VAL GBT GBT 56.0385 0.1118 P
+atom 1 VAL GBTL GBTL 56.0385 0.1118 P

 atom 2 VAL VAL VAL 43.0883 0.0000 P

-atom 3 ARG GBM GBM 56.0385 0.0000 P
+atom 3 ARG GBML GBML 56.0385 0.0000 P

 ...